asimwe1/rust_chatapp/site/guide/01-upgrading-from-0.4.md

 migrating to a fully asynchronous core powered by [`tokio`].
 Specifically, _every_ request is handled by an asynchronous task which internally calls one or more request handlers.
 Asynchronous tasks are multiplexed on a [configurable number of worker threads].
-Though there is no limit on the number of tasks that can run concurrently, at most `worker` tasks can be run in parallel.
+Though there is no limit to the number of tasks that can run concurrently, at most `worker` tasks can run in parallel.

-The runtime can switch between tasks in a single worker thread _iff_ an `await` point in reached.
+The runtime can switch between tasks in a single worker thread _iff_ <small>(_if and only if_)</small> an `await` point in reached.
 In other words, context switching is _cooperative_, _not_ preemptive.
 This _iff_ is critical: if an `await` point is _not_ reached, no task switching can occur.
 As such, it is important that `await` points occur periodically in a task so that tasks waiting to be scheduled are not starved.

-In general, when working with `async` APIs, await points will occur naturally.
+In general, when working with `async` APIs, await points occur naturally.
-However, an application written for synchronous I/O, like all Rocket applications prior to 0.4, must take great care to convert all synchronous, blocking I/O, to `async` I/O. This is because, as the name implies, blocking I/O blocks a thread from making progress until the I/O result is available, meaning that no tasks can be scheduled on the waiting thread, wasting valuable resources
+However, an application written for synchronous I/O, including all Rocket applications prior to v0.5, must take great care to convert all synchronous, blocking I/O, to `async` I/O. This is because, as the name implies, blocking I/O blocks a thread from making progress until the I/O result is available, meaning that no tasks can be scheduled on the waiting thread, wasting valuable resources